time-is-ltd/pseudonymization-service/README.md

 | `O365_CLIENT_SECRET`                | `O365-CLIENT-SECRET`                        | string        | Optional.
 Office 365 client secret.
 You can get client secret via [How to get Office 365 credentials guide](./docs/how-it-works.md#how-to-get-office-365-credentials)

 ## Test deployment with cURL
-Get anonymized email messages response from the anonymization service with cURL
+Get pseudonymized email messages response from the pseudonymized service with cURL
-- `your_IP` is the IP of the instance running the anonymization service
+- `your_IP` is the IP of the instance running the pseudonymized service
 - `your_email@your_company.com` your Google Workspace email address
 - `your_api_key` is your API key (to clarify, the API key is your generated key - string, at least 32 chars)